Annual Review of Financial Economics

 The Annual Review of Financial Economics is a peer-reviewed academic journal that publishes an annual volume of review articles relevant to financial economics.
 It was established in 2009 and is published by Annual Reviews.
 The co-editors are Hui Chen and Matthew P. Richardson.
+As of 2023, it is being published as open access, under the Subscribe to Open model.

 History

 The Annual Review of Financial Economics was first published in 2009 by Annual Reviews.
 Its founding editors were Andrew Lo and Robert C. Merton.
 As of 2022, the editors are Hui Chen and Matthew P. Richardson.

 Scope and indexing

 The Annual Review of Financial Economics defines its scope as covering significant developments in experimental, theoretical, and empirical aspects of financial economics.
 Included subfields are market microstructure, behavioral finance, experimental finance, financial institutions, capital markets, and corporate finance.